petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 On the flip side,
 a project amenable to a waterfall process does not produce much learning along the way.

+Collaboration was improved since automated tests and builds could be run on an independent machine and therefore didn't depend on any single developer.
+Since these pipelines typically run on fresh or stateless virtual machines, dependency management had to be automated, which made it easy for developers to setup their machine to start working on the project.

 Automation and reduced communication overhead made it possible to increase the number of iterations per unit time,